 A diagnosis of FIL can be based solely on clinical observations.
 Magnetic Resonance Imaging (MRI) provides the best delineation.

-Mutations in the PIK3CA gene have been identified as a cause for FIL.
+A mosaic mutation in the PIK3CA gene have been identified as a cause for FIL.
+Mosaic meaning that the mutation is not in every cell.
 Several overgrowth conditions have also been found to have mutations in the PIK3CA gene.
-FIL and these conditions are thus a part of the PIK3CA Related Overgrowth Spectrum (PROS).
-PIK3CA is a protein in the PI3K-AKT/mTOR pathway.
+FIL and these conditions are gathered in the collective term PIK3CA Related Overgrowth Spectrum (PROS).
 The mutation arises in a cell during embryogenesis.

 With this genetic mutation there is said to be an increased risk of certain types of cancer.
 Abdomonal ultrasound every 3 months until age 8 years is recommended.